Date posted: 01/04/2022 8 min read

 Tax Practitioners Board outcomes

-Recently, some CA ANZ members had their tax agent registration withdrawn by the TPB due to not observing their personal or professional tax obligations, says Dixon.
+Some CA ANZ members have had their tax agent registration withdrawn by the TPB for not observing their personal or professional tax obligations, says Dixon.

-Other CAs who have been in trouble with the TPB have been terminated for different periods and also received sanctions from the CA ANZ disciplinary bodies, including censures, severe reprimands and reprimands.
+Other CAs who have been in trouble with the TPB have been terminated for different periods and received sanctions from the CA ANZ disciplinary bodies, including censures.
 Such sanctions can have serious ramifications.

 “There’s a risk of reputational harm affecting your good standing with clients or employers.
 There’s the stress and disappointment of professional relationships potentially ending,” explains Dixon.
 “Sometimes clients will observe disciplinary sanctions of a member and decide to leave the practice, or it can have a bearing on current and future employment.”